ryanbartley/Cinder-Bullet3D/README.md

-Working platforms support iOS, and MacOSX for glNext branch of Cinder, found [here](https://github.com/cinder/Cinder/tree/glNext).
+Working platforms support iOS, MacOSX, and Windows on the glNext branch of Cinder, found [here](https://github.com/cinder/Cinder/tree/glNext).

 Warning:
 Master Branch using new glNext branch of Cinder.
 In other words, you won't be able to use it with Cinder 0.8.6 and below.
-To use with those versions, checkout preGlNext branch.
-Also, samples haven't been tested on Visual Studio.

 Samples
 =======